darielmedr/angular-guides/README.md

 # Angular Guides 📝 <!-- omit in toc -->

-Guides for common configurations [Angular](https://angular.io/) projects.
+Guides for common configurations in [Angular](https://angular.io/) projects.

 ## Topics <!-- omit in toc -->